aevans1/butane/README.md

 Needed libraries (will add version specifity later):

+**Recent Additions**:
+- Openmm scripts for getting data at high temperature, and for metadynamics (see `scripts/')
+- .npz files for high temp and metadynamics datasets

 For running 'script/main.ipynb' to show the collected numpy data on butane:
 - NumPy
 - Pyplot